startoy/nodejs_api_rabbitmq_ibmdb2/README.md

       - `npm start` Execute command, if not provided will use default command from Dockerfile.
       - `-m` Limit the max memory use of this container.
       - `-e NODE_ENVIRONMENT` Change to other word if not in development. (ex. `production`)
-      - `-e "AMQP_URI"` Specific Rabbitmq uri.
+      - `-e "AMQPURI"` Specific RabbitMQ uri.
-          - If mount with docker use docker container ip instead of local ip `amqp://172.17.0.x`
+          - If mount with docker use docker container ip instead of local ip `amqp://172.17.0.x` (ดูจาก docker network inspect bridge)
           - See [URI SPEC](https://www.rabbitmq.com/uri-spec.html) for more.
       - Other ENV pass to config see `config.js`